 The sound of the doorbell made Cleo look up from her iPod.
 She sighed.
-Rage Comics would have to wait.
+Rage comics would have to wait.
 She got up from the couch and yelled, “I’ll get it!”
-Cleo walked toward the door, allowing herself to slouch as much as he bones would allow.
-Her appearance didn’t matter at the moment and she honestly didn’t care who was at the door unless it was Basshunter or something.
+Cleo walked toward the door, letting herself slouch as much as her bones would allow.
+Her appearance didn’t matter at the moment and she honestly didn’t care who was at the door unless it was Basshunter or Dahvie Vanity.
 It also didn’t help that she was wearing a baggy t-shirt that nearly covered her shorts.

 Cleo stepped back a little when she opened the door.
 It was Jazlyn, a girl who was only in one of her classes.
 Cleo had talked to her before and they greeted each other in the hallway but she was the last person Cleo expected to see on her doorstep.

 “Hey, dude,” she said with a big smile on her face.

 “Um, hi,” Cleo said feeling very confused.
 Jazlyn stepped inside.
 “Um watcha doing here?”
 Cleo asked.

 “Well Danny told me about this legend last night and we decided to do some research for the fun of it and we discovered that it all leads back to your house!” she said as if that explained everything.
 Cleo stood there for a second as she took it all in.

 “Wait, what is this legend?” she finally said after thinking about it.